navicore/coinbase-R/README.md

 # coinbase-R
-An R package for the Coinbase API
+An UNOFFICIAL R package for the Coinbase API